 Important Note On Straps/Bracelets: The straps I use on my watches [leather, canvas, suede, rubber] are always brand new, unless otherwise mentioned and, in most cases, I also sell them separately in my store, in different colours and sizes.
 In the case of metal bracelets, if the watch is NOS, the bracelet is also unused.
 If the watch is pre-owned with its original bracelet, then the bracelet is also pre-owned, unless otherwise mentioned.
 Either way, if in doubt, please ask.

 Extra: Check out these NOS ‘Regimental’ straps!
 I bought these straps from a watchmaker whose father was the watchmaker for the British Garrison here in Cyprus during the 1950’s.
 They are NOS and in excellent condition.
 Unlike their modern cousins, they are a bit shorter [23cm including the buckle] so on most wrists there is no need to ‘fold the tail’.
 Instead of metal keepers, they have one wide keeper.
 Feel free to contact me for whatever questions you might have.
-You can see them in the last photo here and they can be purchased separately from my eBay store under eBay item number 202365816256.Share this watch:
+You can see them in the last photo here and they can be purchased separately from my eBay store under eBay item number 202365816256.Share: